Persecution of Muslims: Sikh Khalsa and Sikh Empire

-Misr Diwan Chand became the first Hindu governor of Kashmir under Singh and enacted dozens of anti-Muslim laws.
-He raised the tax levels of Muslim subjects, demolished the Jamia Masjid of Srinagar and prohibited cow slaughter.
+Misr Diwan Chand became the first Hindu governor of Kashmir under Ranjit Singh, after centuries of Muslim rule, since 1320 when Sadr-ud-Din Shah overthrew last king of Kashmir Suhadev of Lohara dynasty.
+He enacted numerous of laws as per Sikhism.
+He also changed the taxation, abolishing Jizya hence the taxes of Muslims were increased and made equal to that of non-muslims.
+He also demolished the Jamia Masjid of Srinagar and prohibited cow slaughter.
 The punishment for cow slaughter was the death penalty without any exception.
-Shah Shuja Durrani, the grandson of Ahmad Shah Durrani, wanted to implement similar anti-cow slaughter policies in the Emirate of Afghanistan and with help from Singh and the East India Company regained the Afghan throne and imposed a ban on cow slaughter in Kabul.
+Shah Shuja Durrani, the grandson of Ahmad Shah Durrani, wanted to implement similar anti-cow slaughter policies in the Emirate of Afghanistan and with help from Ranjit Singh and the East India Company regained the Afghan throne and imposed a ban on cow slaughter in Kabul.

 Sayyid Ahmed Barelvi declared war against Maharaja Ranjit Singh and recruited many Muslims from madrassas.
 However the Yousufzai and Muhammadzai Khawaneen did not like his egalitarian ideals and betrayed Sayyid Ahmed Shahid and his army at the battle of Balakot and supported the Sikh Army in the Battle of Balakote in 1831, and Barelvi's head was severed by the Sikh General Hari Singh Nalwa.

-Muslims still revered Sayyid Ahmed, however he was defeated and killed in the battle by Sikh Army which was commanded by Hari Singh Nalwa and Gulab Singh.
-Raja Aggar Khan of Rajouri was defeated, humiliated by the Sikh Army commander Gulab Singh and was brought to Lahore where he was beheaded by Gulab Singh of Jammu.
+Muslims still followed Sayyid Ahmed, however he was defeated and died in the battle against Sikh Army which was commanded by Hari Singh Nalwa and Gulab Singh.
+Raja Aggar Khan of Rajouri was defeated and was brought to Lahore where he was executed by Gulab Singh of Jammu.
 Raja Sultan Khan of Bhimber also met the same fate when he was defeated and captured by the Dogra ruler Gulab Singh and brought to Jammu where he was imprisoned.
 Raja Sultan Khan later died in prison.

 Dutch East India Company

-The Dutch East India Company and Japanese samurai they hired as mercenaries committed genocide against Muslim Bandanese on the Banda islands, quartering in their mosques, humiliating their women and beheading their orang kaya in the conquest of the Banda Islands.
+The Dutch East India Company aided Japanese samurai who were hired as mercenaries massacred Bandanese who were majorly muslims on the Banda islands, quartering in their religious sites, and executed the Orang Kaya in their conquest of the Banda Islands.